peernova/kestra-client-sdk/go-sdk/docs/BlueprintWithFlow.md

 ### NewBlueprintWithFlow

-`func NewBlueprintWithFlow(id string, title string, description string, tags []string, includedTasks []string, publishedAt time.Time, deleted bool, flow string, ) *BlueprintWithFlow`
+`func NewBlueprintWithFlow(title string, deleted bool, flow string, ) *BlueprintWithFlow`

 NewBlueprintWithFlow instantiates a new BlueprintWithFlow object This constructor will assign default values to properties that have it defined,